 Having previously played cornet with North East Hants Area Schools Band (NEHASB) and the Hampshire County Youth Band, Chris originally joined Friary on baritone in 2004 for a year before leaving to study music at Cardiff University.
-Whilst in Wales Chris was tutored by David Childs and played with the BTM Band and Cory Band enjoying contest successes at Brass in Concert, British Open, European Championships and World Championships.
-Following a move back to the South of England Chris returned to Friary on solo euphonium in July 2010.
+Whilst in Wales Chris was tutored by David Childs and played with the BTM Band and Cory Band on baritone enjoying contest successes at Brass in Concert, British Open, European Championships and World Championships.
+Following a move back to the South of England Chris returned to Friary on solo euphonium in 2010.

 Stephen first picked up a brass instrument at the age of 8 before swiftly being moved from cornet to baritone to fit the needs of the local village training band in Chinnor.
 He stayed with Chinnor Silver Band up until the age of 18 when he flew the nest for university.